 Will you be preparing some Copper River sockeye salmon this summer?
 What is your favorite way of doing so?

-If you live outside of the Bay Area you will want to follow one of the four writers who is closest to you to see where you can find the freshest Copper River Salmon.
+If you live outside of the Bay Area you will want to follow one of the four writers who are closest to you to see where you can find the freshest Copper River Salmon.
 In the meantime, keep checking back, we have dedicated a page to the Copper River Salmon, and will be updating as we find it in the Bay Area.
 Do you live in the area?
 You may have seen it somewhere we missed; please reach out, and I will add it to our update.

 Boston Area: Tiny Urban Kitchen